jlevy/og-equity-compensation/README.md

   This type of tax does not come up for many people, but higher income earners and people in special situations often have to pay very large AMT bills.
 - 🚧 What is the history and motivation of AMT?

-☝️ When it comes to equity compensation, it’s possible that you’ll have to worry about *all of these*, depending on your situation.
-That’s why we have a lot to cover here.

 ```hlwy-infographics
 {